annaschechter/moodstagram/README.md

 Moodstagram
 ===========
-Yelp Clone is the week 8 project at Makers Academy.
-In this we learnt to Ruby-on-Rails applications.
+Moodstagram is the week 8, individual challenge at Makers Academy.
+This challenge is testing our skills of building Ruby-on-Rails applications.
 Specification
 -------------
 Moodstagram is a clone of the popular photosharing apllication Instagram.
 In Moodstagram users can share photos which reflect their mood/feelings on a particular day or at a paticular time.
 Moodstagram has the following functionality:
 * users can sign-up, log-in and log-out
-* users can post pictures
+* users can post moods (mood includes a picture and the authors' mood)
-* users write comments on pictures
+* users write comments on moods
-* users can like pictures
+* users can like moods
 * users can purchase other users' moods

 <img src="https://s3-eu-west-1.amazonaws.com/annas-first-test-bucket/moodstagram.png">